-If you're someone who loves to go trekking off-the-beaten track, you'll be delighted by the region around Kalap village in remote Uttarakhand.
-The trek trail follows a path well trodden by seasonal nomadic herders but is unexplored by outsiders.
+If you're someone who loves to go trekking off-the-beaten track, you'll be delighted by the pristine region around Kalap village in Uttarakhand.

 Uttarakhand, while blessed with spectacular natural beauty, is also extremely ecologically fragile.
 Its remoteness and challenging terrain has always made it difficult for inhabitants to earn a livelihood.
 With this issue in mind, Anand Sankar established a responsible tourism project in Kalap in mid 2013.

 A photojournalist from South India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with numerous communities across the country.

 By bringing responsible tourism to Kalap and other villages in the Tons Valley through the Tons Trails social enterprise, Anand hopes to introduce new skill sets that will enable the villagers to sustain themselves without losing their future generations.
 Anand has also formed the Kalap Trust to provide education and medical assistance to the villagers.
 (You can read more about his work in this news article).

 The Kalap Experience is a five-night trip that's available all year round, staying in comfortable accommodations with western-style facilities that have been set up for guests in villagers' traditional wooden homes.

 The villagers are friendly hill people who warmly welcome guests.
 You'll get a taste of village life including local food, folklore interpretation, cultural performances, and day treks in the area.